zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/buffered.md

 ---
 PermaID: 1000166
-Name: Buffered
+Name: Dapper Buffered and Unbuffered Query
+MetaDescription: Unlock the power of Dapper by using Buffered and Unbuffered Query.
+Learn how to return the entire reader at once or load an object on demand by streaming the result.
 LastMod: 2023-02-22
 ---

-# Dapper - Buffered
+# Dapper Buffered and Unbuffered Query

 ## Description